Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 - Chronic bloating pattern: belly swelling keeps returning, relief is partial, and triggers may feel unclear.

-Ayurveda View: How Gas Problem In Stomach Is Explained
+Ayurveda View: How Gas Problem in Stomach Is Explained

 Ayurveda uses a different language to describe digestion.
 It does not match medical terms word-for-word, but it can offer a helpful way to think about habits and digestion.